elastic/connectors/docs/CONTRIBUTING.md

         return [MyValidator()]
 ```

-The framework will handle the rest like scheduling validation, calling the custom validators and storing the corresponding results.
+The framework will handle the rest: scheduling validation, calling the custom validators and storing the corresponding results.

 #### How to provide custom basic rule validation